Robustness of random-control quantum-state tomography: Introduction

 Using randomized measurements to reconstruct the state of a quantum system has been receiving an increasing amount of attention~\cite{Huang2020,Huang2021,Elben2020,Andreas2020}.
 Such randomized tomography schemes have the advantage that properties of complex quantum systems can be probed while requiring less resources than some alternative methods.
 Randomization is typically achieved by conjugating easily accessible observables with random unitary transformations created through randomized gates in a quantum circuit.
 However, the creation of these (Haar) random unitary transformations through quantum circuits typically requires access to the full system.

 Among many new methods for quantum-state tomography~\cite{merkel2010random,Kyrillidis2018,Struchalin2018,Koutny2022}, methods that only require a local access to a multipartite quantum system~\cite{Peng2007,Liu2019,Xin2019,Yang2020,Betzholz2021} are particularly interesting, since full access to all constituents of a complex quantum system is rarely given in realistic settings.
 In particular, using random control fields to create Haar-random unitary evolutions~\cite{Banchi2017} allows for reconstructing the full quantum state when access to the system is limited.
-Indeed, it has recently been demonstrated~\cite{Yang2020} that randomly driving and measuring a single qubit allows for reconstructing the state of a multi-qubit system, provided the system is fully controllable, the random pulse is sufficiently long, and the time trace given by single observable expectation measurements only contains negligible errors.
+Indeed, it has recently been demonstrated~\cite{Yang2020} that randomly driving and measuring a single qubit allows for reconstructing the state of a multi-qubit system, provided the system is fully controllable, the random pulse is sufficiently long, and the time trace given by single-observable expectation-value measurements only contains negligible errors.

 Here, we expand on the groundwork laid in Ref.~\cite{Yang2020} and study the robustness of this random-control tomography scheme against measurement errors.
 In particular, we analyze the trade-off between the accuracy in reconstructing quantum states through expectation measurements of a single observable, errors in the corresponding measurement record, and the length of the random control pulse.
-We characterize this robustness using the logarithm of the condition number of a certain matrix that fully describes the tomography process.
-By employing results from random matrix theory we develop an expression for the scaling of this figure of merit for the robustness with respect to the dimension of the quantum system when Haar random unitary evolutions are considered.
-We remark here that this expression is not only independent of the explicit form of the quantum system but also of how Haar randomness is actually achieved, thereby making it applicable far beyond the random-control setting we focus on in the following.
+We characterize the robustness with respect to these errors by analyzing the behavior of the condition number of a matrix that fully describes the tomography process.